-\textbf{Sequence Models.} The directional nature made Recurrent Neural Network (RNN) and its popular variants LSTM and GRU \cite{chung2014empirical} the default choices for modeling sequential data such as natural language, time series, and event sequences.
-But RNN-based models are slow and difficult to train on large-scale sequential data due to its step-by-step recurrent operation and potential issues with long-term gradient backpropagation \cite{you2019hierarchical}.
-Recently, 1D Transformer variants \cite{zhou2021informer,beltagy2020longformer} applied multi-head self-attention \cite{vaswani2017attention} to time series and natural language and seek to model long dependencies, but they still have significant time and space complexity, higher than RNNs.
-In contrast, convolutional neural networks (CNN) based models are more efficient in modeling long sequences due to the ability of parallelism.
-Fully Convolutional Networks (FCN) and Residual Convolutional Networks (ResNet)\cite{wang2017time} and have demonstrated superior performance in time series classification on over 40 benchmarks.
+\textbf{Sequence Models.} The directional nature of Recurrent Neural Networks (RNN) and its popular variants LSTM and GRU \cite{chung2014empirical} has made them the default choices for modeling sequential data such as natural language, time series, and event sequences.
+However, RNN-based models are slow and difficult to train on large-scale sequential data due to its step-by-step recurrent operation and potential issues with long-term gradient backpropagation \cite{you2019hierarchical}.
+Recently, 1D Transformer variants \cite{zhou2021informer,beltagy2020longformer} have applied multi-head self-attention \cite{vaswani2017attention} to time series and natural language problems and seek to model long dependencies, but they still have significant time and space complexity, higher than RNNs.
+In contrast, convolutional neural networks (CNN) based models are more efficient in modeling long sequences due to their parallelism.
+Fully Convolutional Networks (FCN) and Residual Convolutional Networks (ResNet) \cite{wang2017time} and have demonstrated superior performance in time series classification on over 40 benchmarks.
 Meanwhile, 1D CNNs with dilated causal convolutions have shown promise in efficiently modeling long sequential data such as audio \cite{oord2016wavenet}.
 This idea has been further extended and developed as a class of long-memory sequence models, Temporal Convolutional Networks (TCN), to model large-scale sequential data such as videos and discrete events \cite{lea2017temporal,bai2018empirical,dai2019self}.
 In ResTCN \cite{bai2018empirical}, multiple layers of dilated causal convolutions are stacked together to form a block combined with residual connections between blocks in order to build deeper networks efficiently.